webmastersmith/WGU_Cloud_Computing/D338_Cloud_Platform_Solutions_AZ-104/Azure_Administrator_AZ-104.md

   - **service-level**: only one service.
 - **Stored Access Policy**
   - to revoke SAS, you have to delete the secret key or resource, creating a need to decouple permissions from the token itself.
-  - Stored Access Policy creates start/end times, access permissions independently from SAS token. the SAS token gets generated with a **reference to this policy** instead of embedding access parameters explicitly.
+  - Stored Access Policy creates start/end times, access permissions independently from SAS token. the SAS token gets generated with a **reference to this policy** instead of embedding access parameters explicitly in URI.
     - can be applied to a container and every service in container.
     - Set rules: start time, expiry time, permissions.
     - reference policy when you create SAS.